THE PLATFORM

 Sort of.

-Not sure what I mean?
 Go listen in to a conversation at your local coffee shop.
-Listen to how many times someone gets interrupted or goes on a separate tangent.
+Listen to how often someone gets interrupted or goes on a separate tangent.

-We do want to listen to real-world conversations for flow and voice to learn how to write dialogue like a pro.
+So yes, DO listen to real-world conversations for flow and voice to learn how to write dialogue like a pro.
+Different people from different backgrounds notice and observe things in unique ways.
+And this has the ability to enhance your characters’ dialogue.

 It’s a tough balancing act, but it makes for dynamic, realistic dialogue.